Speykious/SeeShark/Readme.md

 > (Coming Soon™.)

-## Vignette

-This library was previously hosted on https://github.com/vignetteapp/SeeShark.
-It was first made to be used in Vignette's vtuber application.
-Now, it is its own self-contained library!

 ## License

-This library is licensed under the BSD 3-Clause License.
+This library is licensed under the BSD 2-Clause License.
 See [LICENSE](LICENSE) for details.